 Bring all your case documentation with you to your first meeting, such as medical records and communications between you and an insurance company.
 A lawyer should be able to review the elements of your case, listen to what you believe happened, and give you an idea whether you have grounds for a case.
 From there, if the lawyer offers to take your case, you’ll discuss details such as service fees.

 Nothing, unless you win!
-Henshaw & Henry, PC, offers contingency-based personal injury legal services.
+Henshaw Law Office, offers contingency-based personal injury legal services.
 That means you’ll only pay our fees if we win you a monetary award.
 We’ll agree upon a percentage of your award as compensation before you sign any contracts.
 We’re always upfront and honest about our services and costs.
 Initial consultations with our lawyers are always free.
 Contact us today to schedule yours!